EliteLoser/Finance/text/FundingQE.md

 rhetoric to keep going with the QE - and I expect more tax proposals to follow, with similar reasoning.
 (Written 2020-09-22).

-I imagine people are already doing prognosis and whatnot of how much QE is estimated to be needed in such and such timeframes in various scenarios.
+I imagine people are already doing - and have been for a long time - prognosis and whatnot of how much QE is estimated to be needed in such and such timeframes in various scenarios.
 So this is the latest riveting development I see to support a further "bubble" (as written about in a former "text") on a more permanent basis.
 The wise and foresighted Swedish population is again on the ball.